 But the bottom line is: you don’t have to live with lower back pain—before, during, or after a run.
 There are things you can do to fix it:

-Not sure wh your lower back hurts when you run?
+Why does your lower back hurt when you run?

 It’s worth mentioning that chronic pain and running injuries don’t usually come out of nowhere.
-If you’re experiencing lower back pain while running, chances are you’ve got some gaps in your training.
+You may have some training gaps if you're experiencing lower back pain while running.

-Perhaps you’ve had less time lately for all your workouts so you’ve just been running and have skipped any cross training.
-Or maybe after a run you just jump in the car and head home, skipping your cool down and post-run mobility.
-It could also be that your lifestyle is quite sedentary and it’s time to make some changes.
+Perhaps you've had less time lately for all your workouts so you've just been running and have skipped any cross training.
+Or maybe after a run, you just jump in the car and head home, skipping your cooldown and post-run mobility.
+It could also be that your lifestyle is quite sedentary, and it's time to make changes.

 Sometimes, but probably not in the way you’re thinking.
 Running highlights our bodies’ efficiencies and deficiencies.
 The weakness you have that’s leading to lower back pain isn’t caused by running—but running illuminates it more clearly.

 Don’t get down on yourself.
-Lower back pain from running can be debilitating, but it’s a simple process to shore up those gaps with a little strength and mobility work.
+Lower back pain from running can be debilitating.
+Still, it's a simple process to shore up those gaps with a little strength and mobility work.

 With one of our favorite core exercises and a dynamic mobility drill, you’ll have two go-to moves that are easy to complete, whether at the trailhead, park, or your living room.